 It’s basically the perfect hike for the distracted/wandering/attention deficit mind.
 You’re constantly seeking a sure-footedness.
 Using your hands and bum to slide down rocky areas is more of a necessity than for frivolity.

-In terms of difficulty, I guess that all depends on your willingness to negotiate a ten meter steel ladder and rope (necessary to get through a particularly challenging section.)
+I guess that all depends on your willingness to negotiate a ten meter steel ladder and rope (necessary to get through a particularly challenging section.)

 There is a path that avoids the ladder, but truly, it’s still a very exposed path and hasn’t been maintained in a long time.
 Some sections have become badly eroded and extremely slippery – the handrail is loose or missing in parts (images above).
 We preferred the ladder option.